Okkadu

+In the film, Ajay, a fiery Kabaddi player from Hyderabad, visits Kurnool for a tournament and rescues Swapna from a faction leader, Obul Reddy, who wants to marry her by force.
+As Ajay hides her and helps plan her escape abroad, a violent feud erupts, leading to love, loss, and a final showdown.

-Released on 15 January 2003, Okkadu received positive reviews from critics and was a cult classic.
-The film was successful at the box office and became one of the highest-grossing Telugu films ever.
-It earned a distributor's share of 30–40crore.
-It has garnered eight Nandi Awards and four Filmfare Awards South, including Best Film – Telugu, and led Mahesh Babu to instant stardom and major breakthrough in his career.
+Okkadu was released on 15 January 2003 to critical acclaim.
+The film received praise for its acting, action sequences, and direction and went on to become a major commercial success grossing over ₹50 crore at the box office with a distributors' share of ₹25-30 crore.
+It became Mahesh Babu's first big blockbuster in his career after the successes of Rajakumarudu and Murari and led him to achieve stardom.
+It has garnered eight Nandi Awards and four Filmfare Awards South, including Best Film– Telugu.

-The film was later remade into Tamil as Ghilli (2004), Kannada as Ajay (2006), Bengali as Jor (2008), Hindi as Tevar (2015), Odia as Mate Aanidela Lakhe Phaguna (2008), and in Sinhala as Kabaddi (2021).
+Over the years, the film was remade in seven other languages: as Ghilli (2004) in Tamil, as Ajay (2006) in Kannada, twice in Bangladesh as Dapot (2006) and Bolona Kobul (2009), as Mate Aanidela Lakhe Phaguna (2008) in Odia, as Jor (2008) in Bengali, as Tevar (2015) in Hindi, and as Kabaddi (2021) in Sinhala.

 Plot

-Ajay Varma, a Hyderabad-based Kabbadi player and the son of DCP Vijay Varma, visits Kurnool to take part in a state-level tournament.
-In Kurnool, Ajay saves Swapna Reddy from Obul Reddy, a dangerous faction leader, who is in love with Swapna and wants to marry her against her wishes.
-Ajay learns that Swapna is trying to leave for the US to live with her uncle and pursue her studies after Obul killed her brothers over their disapproval of his interest in their sister on account of the age gap.
+Ajay Varma, a hot headed Hyderabad-based Kabbadi player, a UPSC aspirant and the son of DCP Vijay Varma, visits Kurnool to take part in a state-level tournament.
+In Kurnool, Ajay saves Swapna Reddy from Obul Reddy, a dangerous faction leader who is in love with Swapna and wants to marry her against her wishes.
+Ajay learns that Swapna is trying to leave for the US to live with her uncle and pursue her studies after Obul killed her two elder brothers over their disapproval of a marriage alliance on account of the age gap.

 In the process of saving Swapna, Ajay humiliates Obul by pushing him into a mud pond.
 Obul refuses to cleanse the mud until Swapna is found and brought back.
-Ajay helps Swapna escape and takes her to his house in the Old City, hiding her in his room with the help of his sister Asha.
-However, Ajay's parents find out she is hiding in their house.
-Swapna and Ajay run away again and eventually she falls in love with him.
-The next day, the police, led by Ajay's father Vijay, surround the Charminar where Swapna is hidden by Ajay.
-The duo, along with Ajay's friends, reaches the airport to go to the US.
-They bring her parents to see her one last time before she leaves.
+Ajay takes Swapna to his house in the Old City and hides her in his room with the help of his sister, Asha, while he and his friends work to get her a Visa and passport.
+However, Ajay's parents learn about Swapna hiding in their house.
+Swapna escapes with Ajay and eventually falls in love with him.
+The next day, Vijay and his gang of friends surround the Charminar, where Swapna is hidden.
+Swapna, Ajay, and his friends reach Begumpet Airport.
+They also brought Swapna's parents to see her one last time.
+Meanwhile, all facts were known to Obul Reddy through Ajay's Kabbadi rivals, the "Soda gang," then Obul Reddy warns Vijay at his home for not finding his son and Swapna.